 however few of them there are that can be stilled.

-For true romantics--or conniving contemporary shepherds--there is still a wealth of persuasive, loving examples to choose from, as well as poets turning their rhetoric towards an argument for intimacy.
-Those seeking traditional Carpe Diem poems, sonnet sequences, aubades or more contemporary meditations on seduction or passion, might look at the following:
+For true romantics—or conniving contemporary shepherds—there is still a wealth of persuasive, loving examples to choose from, as well as poets turning their rhetoric toward an argument for intimacy.
+Those seeking traditional carpe diem poems, sonnet sequences, aubades or more contemporary meditations on seduction or passion, might look at the following: